GoogleChrome/web.dev/src/site/content/en/blog/devices-introduction/index.md

 1. With [WebHID], understanding HID reports and report descriptors through [collections] is key to your comprehension of this device.
 This can be challenging without vendor documentation for this device.
-Tools like [Wireshark] can help you reverse-engineering it.
+Tools like [Wireshark] can help you reverse-engineer it.
 You can also use the [HID Explorer web app] for dumping HID devices info into a human-readable format.

 2. With [Web Serial], without vendor documentation for this device and what